-Michael joined the LAC staff in 1997.
-He received a BA in French and Music from Furman University; an MEd in Higher Education Administration from the University of South Carolina; and a PhD in Higher Education Administration from the University of North Carolina at Greensboro.
+Michael joined the LAC-DS staff in 1997.
+He received a BA in French and Music from Furman University, an MEd in Higher Education Administration from the University of South Carolina, and a PhD in Higher Education Administration from the University of North Carolina at Greensboro.
 In addition to providing academic counseling to WFU students, he specializes in the needs of students with physical, visual, and hearing impairments.
-Also, Michael provides ADHD coaching and coordinates LAC’s assistive technology and peer tutoring programs.
+Also, Michael provides ADHD coaching and coordinates the assistive technology and peer tutoring programs in the LAC-DS.
 His research interests include college student athletes and academic motivation.
-He enjoys reading, running, music, and spending time with his wife and spirited sons.
+He enjoys reading, running, music, and spending time with his wife and sons.

 Counseling Graduate Assistants

-The Learning Assistance Center’s three counseling graduate assistants play a significant role in providing academic support services to WFU students.
+The LAC-DS’s two counseling graduate assistants play a significant role in providing academic support services to WFU students.
 Each graduate assistant meets individually with WFU students to help them refine and develop effective study strategies and skills that contribute to academic success at WFU.
-Currently, all of the graduate assistants in the LAC are pursuing their MA in Counseling at WFU.
+Currently, both of the graduate assistants in the LAC-DS are pursuing their MA in Counseling at WFU.

-The two graduate student workers in LAC contribute to the overall operation of the Learning Assistance Center.
-They are responsible for assisting the LAC staff in managing requests for peer tutors and other academic support services.
+The graduate student workers in LAC-DS contribute to the overall operation of the Learning Assistance Center & Disability Services.
+They are responsible for assisting the LAC-DS staff in managing requests for peer tutors and other academic support services.
 In addition, the graduate student workers assist in coordinating staff schedules and assistive technology requests, which includes providing texts in alternative format.
-Currently, Mandy is a 3rd year graduate student pursuing an MDiv in the WFU School of Divinity, and Jessica is a first year student in the MA program in Psychology.
+Our graduate student worker is pursuing an MDiv in the WFU School of Divinity.